|Languages Staff 2022|

 Languages are part of the core junior programme at St Mary's College.

-All students take a term-long taster course of the four languages (Chinese, French, Latin and Te Reo Maori) for 5 periods per fortnight.
+All students take a 13 week taster course of each of three languages (French and Te Reo Maori) for four periods per fortnight.

 All students select one language – five periods per fortnight for the whole year.

-Students are then free to continue their language study in Years 10, 11, 12, and 13 and gain credits at Levels 1, 2, and 3 of the National Qualifications Framework.
+Students are then free to continue their language study in Year 10 (four periods per fortnight) and to be entered to gain credits at Levels 1, 2 and 3 of the National Qualifications Framework at Years 11, 12 and 13.

 Why learn a second language?